-We have heavy rain forecast across the Island this weekend and as a reminder for you, below is the advice and guidance that the council has issued to assist those affected by flooding.
+We have heavy rain forecast across the Island Tuesday, 7th December and as a reminder for you, below is the advice and guidance that the council has issued to assist those affected by flooding.

 Who to call in the event of a flood